Non-thermal particle acceleration in multi-species kinetic plasmas: universal power-law distribution functions and temperature inversion in the solar corona: Introduction

 The implications of non-thermal power-law DFs are potentially far reaching.
-Such plasma kinetic effects are believed to play a crucial role in heating the solar corona and inverting the coronal temperature profile.
+Such plasma kinetic effects may play an important role in the abrupt transition from the solar chromosphere to the corona and in coronal temperature inversion.
 Regarding the coronal heating problem, the following questions have puzzled heliophysicists for a long time.
 Why is the corona significantly hotter than the chromosphere?
 How is an inverted temperature profile sustained despite the flow of energy from low to high temperatures in apparent violation of the second law of thermodynamics?
 Why is the temperature gradient so steep in the transition zone between the chromosphere and the corona?
 In other words, why is the transition region as thin as a few hundred kilometers?
-It is worth noting that this is even thinner than the solar tachocline that separates the radiative and convective zones.
-To explain the origin of temperature inversion in the corona, a physical mechanism called velocity filtration \citep[][]{Scudder.92} was proposed, which suggests that the solar gravitational field can filter out the high velocity particles from a non-thermal $\kappa$ type distribution at the coronal base and preferentially allow these suprathermal particles to escape outwards.
-While a Maxwellian distribution entails an isothermal plasma, a $\kappa$ distribution with finite $\kappa$ results in an inverted temperature profile through velocity filtration.
+This is much thinner than the solar tachocline that separates the radiative and convective zones.
+In standard fluid models, the coronal transition region is often understood as arising from the interplay of strong radiative cooling and field-aligned heat conduction\citep[][]{Klimchuk.06}.
+However, a simple local conduction--radiation balance suffers from a breakdown of the local conductivity closure\citep[][]{Spitzer.Harm.53} especially near the transition region with steep temperature gradients\citep[][]{Luciani.etal.83,Arber.etal.23}.
+This motivates exploring a kinetic alternative.
+To explain the origin of temperature inversion in the corona, a physical mechanism called velocity filtration was proposed by \citet[][]{Scudder.92a,Scudder.92b}, which suggests that the solar gravitational field can filter out the high velocity particles from a non-thermal $\kappa$ type distribution at the coronal base and preferentially allow these suprathermal particles to escape outwards.
+While a Maxwellian distribution entails an isothermal plasma, a $\kappa$ distribution with finite $\kappa$ results in an inverted (effective) temperature profile through velocity filtration \citep[][]{Scudder.92a,Scudder.92b,Scudder.94}.
 Although the underlying assumption of a $\kappa$ distribution is consistent with spacecraft measurements across the heliosphere \citep[][]{Meyer-Vernet.07}, sustaining such a distribution in the moderately collisional environment of the corona is apparently difficult because the collisional mean free path is around two orders of magnitude smaller than the pressure scale height, implying that $\kappa$ distributions might Maxwellianize in this locale.
-Theory and idealized kinetic simulations \citep[][]{Anderson.94,Landi.Pantellini.01} demonstrate that, unless shallow power-law tails ($\kappa < 4$) are assumed at the coronal base, which is difficult to justify from the perspective of conventional wisdom, the temperature inversion cannot be explained.
+Theory and idealized kinetic simulations \citep[][]{Anderson.94,Landi.Pantellini.01} demonstrate that, unless shallow power-law tails ($\kappa < 4$) are assumed at the coronal base \citep[][]{Scudder.94}, which is difficult to justify from the perspective of conventional wisdom, the temperature inversion cannot be explained.